stuartmunn/Maidesite-standing-desk/readme.txt

 #WARNING - the RJ12 pinout on the Pro 1 desk would appear to be differnt from the Pro2 - make sure you are comfortable with which wires to use.

-For me, holding your RJ12 upside down from left to right (wire colours on my cable):
+For me, holding your RJ12 upside down (tab at bottom) from left to right (wire colours on my cable):
 1 (blue)  - GND
 2 (gold)  - +5v
 3 (green) - n/a